 The Fuka Sanjo Chashitsu is a three mat layout with a fire pit being in front of the host mat and next to the wall.

 The Old Style Naga-yojo Chashitsu layout is the traditional chashitsu style.
-It has 4 tatami mats with a fire pit separating the host from the guests.
+It has four tatami mats with a fire pit separating the host from the guests.

-The Nijo Chashitsu layout features two long tatami mats laying side by side.
-There is also a 3 inch board behind the fire pit and temaeza mat.
+The Nijo Chashitsu layout features two long tatami mats lying side by side.
+There is also a 3-inch board behind the fire pit and temaeza mat.

 The Naga-yojo Chashitsu layout has four tatami mats.
 The host master’s temaeza mat is separated from the guests by the fire pit.

 The average chashitsu has at least two doors.
-There is the sadouguchi which translates to ‘host’s entrance‘ and is reserved for the tea master.
-It’s the normal wood framed paper sliding door which are common in most Japanese homes.
-A second entry point is the nijiriguchi (small crawl through opening) and is used by guests.
+There is the sadouguchi, which translates to ‘host’s entrance ‘and is reserved for the tea master.
+It’s the standard wood-framed paper sliding door, which is common in most Japanese homes.
+A second entry point is the nijiriguchi (small crawl through the opening) and is used by guests.

-The nijiriguchi entry (on average 65cm high and 60cm wide) as can be seen in the photo above may appear strange to a Westerner.
-To get in one would have to put their hands / head in first and then crawl into the opening on the knees.
+The nijiriguchi entry (on average 65cm high and 60cm wide), as can be seen in the photo above, may appear strange to a Westerner.
+To get in, one would have to put their hands/head in first and then crawl into the opening on the knees.
 There are two interesting theories as to why the entry door for guests is so small.
-Firstly, it forces everyone who goes in to enter in the bowing position which is a sign of respect.
-Secondly, the small crawl space would prevent samurai’s from entering the chashitsu with their swords and were therefore forced to leave them outside.
+Firstly, it forces everyone who goes in to enter in the bowing position, which is a sign of respect.
+Secondly, the small crawl space would prevent samurai from entering the chashitsu with their swords and were therefore forced to leave them outside.

 The tea preparation methods

-Powdered matcha green tea is by far the most common tea used in these ceremonies but there is no rule that it has to be powdered matcha or even matcha at all.
+Powdered matcha green tea is by far the most popular tea used in these ceremonies, but there is no rule that it has to be powdered matcha or even matcha at all.
 However, here we will focus on the two varieties of matcha preparation – thin and thick.